 Paris at a glance

-Paris is one of the most sought-after cities to visit, a must-see destination which embraces a romantic image.
+Paris is one of the most visited cities in the world, a must-see destination which embraces a romantic image.
 This timeless city offers some of the best sightseeing, art, fashion, and dining experiences in Europe with a distinctive “je ne sais quoi” allure.
-Paris can fill the days of your city break with plenty of things to do, see and of course eat!
+A seemingly endless array of charming cafés, patisseries and creperies are there to tempt you.
+Restaurants neatly line the streets, with many offering open air dining, ask your front desk staff for their personal favourite to help you decide where to eat.

 Getting Around